Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 From digital assistance to organizational workflows

-“We’re about to see is a change where you go from digital assistance to functional agents.
+“We’re about to see a change where you go from digital assistance to functional agents.
 A functional agent is having a customer service system or a sales system empowered by AI to not just help me, but also handle things on my behalf.”

 Richard Harbridge, Microsoft MVP